The James Bond Dossier: History

 Written at the Bond-mania's zenith in the 1960s, The James Bond Dossier is the first, thorough, albeit tongue-in-cheek, literary analysis of Ian Fleming's strengths and weaknesses as a thriller-writer.
-As a mainstream novelist, Amis respected the Bond novels, especially their commercial success, believing them 'to be just as complex and to have just as much in them as more ambitious kinds of fiction'.
+As a mainstream novelist, Kingsley Amis respected the Bond novels, especially their commercial success, believing them 'to be just as complex and to have just as much in them as more ambitious kinds of fiction'.
 That was a controversial approach in the 1960s, because from early on, since the mid-1950s, the James Bond novels were criticised by some detractors for their violence, male chauvinism, sexual promiscuity, racism, and anti-Communism.

-Despite his intellectual respect for the Fleming canon, Amis's way of writing about it, according to his biographer Zachary Leader, ' ... partly guys academic procedures and pretensions by applying them to low-cultural objects' and, as such, is deliberately provocative.
-In that context, the Dossier can ' ... look like a cheeky two-fingered salute to the academic world, a farewell raspberry blown at all things pedantically donnish, in a manner Lucky Jim would surely have approved.
-For to Ian Fleming's œuvre Amis brought the anatomising and categorising zeal he never had devoted and never would devote to more elevated works of literature'.
+Despite his intellectual respect for the Fleming canon, Amis' way of writing about it, according to his biographer Zachary Leader, "... partly guys academic procedures and pretensions by applying them to low-cultural objects" and, as such, is deliberately provocative.
+In that context, the Dossier can "... look like a cheeky two-fingered salute to the academic world, a farewell raspberry blown at all things pedantically donnish, in a manner Lucky Jim would surely have approved.
+For to Ian Fleming's œuvre Amis brought the anatomising and categorising zeal he never had devoted and never would devote to more elevated works of literature".

 From essay to book

 Kingsley Amis had several motives for writing the Dossier.
-He had recently retired from teaching and wanted to 'put behind him the more rigid austerities of university life'.
+He had recently retired from teaching and wanted to "put behind him the more rigid austerities of university life".
 He wanted to expand his range as a writer beyond poetry and mainstream fiction.
 The need to make more money was also a consideration.
 Primarily, however, he wanted to show the academics that the literature of popular culture could be as substantive as the literature of high culture.
 In November 1963, he announced to Conquest the idea of writing an essay of some 5,000 words about the James Bond novels.
 By late 1964, he had expanded the essay to book length, and submitted it to his publisher, Jonathan Cape.
 In one hundred and sixty pages, The James Bond Dossier methodically catalogues and analyses the activities and minutiae of secret agent 007: the number of men he kills, the women he loves, the villains he thwarts, and the essential background of Ian Fleming's Cold War world of the 1950s.